 Are there any particular challenges or unusual aspects to your role?

 Every day in my role is challenging, I am always learning new aspects of the job and picking up new skills while doing so.
-My biggest challenge of 2019 has been filling in for the Senior Engineer who left suddenly and delivering the Highways’ BIM Model to the contractor, within a tight deadline and to budget.
-This has been extremely difficult as I have had to learn on the job and ensure all components are included, so construction could commence when forecast.
+A big challenge was filling in for the Senior Engineer who left suddenly, and delivering the Highways’ BIM Model to the contractor, within a tight deadline and to budget.
+This was extremely difficult as I had to learn on the job and ensure all components were included, so construction could commence when forecast.

 What do you find most enjoyable about your job?

 My favourite part of my job is mentoring other people.
 I was fortunate enough to have a fantastic mentor who taught me the ropes and I find it most satisfying to be able to give something back.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 One of my biggest highlights was presenting at the House of Lords on behalf of DEC, a pioneering GCSE which introduced me to the industry and allowed me to have such a successful start to my career.
 Showing MPs, teachers and head teachers the importance of introducing children to this industry depended on me, both on a personal and professional level.
 It was important to me because I was able to give back to something which has shaped my career and express how much we NEED the next generation to get involved.
 How will we maintain, let alone improve, our current infrastructure if they don’t?

 However, my biggest professional accomplishment was becoming professionally registered with the Engineering Council through ICE.
 Gaining Engineering Technician (EngTech) status really is the one of the peaks of my career so far and it recognises all my hard work.
 The pinnacle has to be being nominated for the Jean Venables Medal (for newly qualified EngTechs) and making the final three.

 What contributed to your decision to become professionally registered?